bpadair32/DataForge/README.md

 - Jinja2 - Template engine
 - Markdown - Python-Markdown for parsing
 - Pygments - Syntax highlighting for code blocks
+- feedgen - RSS feed generation

+**Optional Dependencies:**
+- ollama - Auto-generate post summaries (requires running Ollama server)
+- linkedin-api-python-client - Auto-post to LinkedIn
+- atproto - Auto-post to Bluesky

 ## Usage

 1. Put static pages in Markdown format in the `pages/` directory
 2. Put blog posts in Markdown format in the `posts/` directory
+3. (Optional) Set environment variables for integrations (see below)
-3. Run the build:
+4. Run the build:
    ```bash
    python3 main.py
    ```
-4. Upload the contents of the `dist/` directory to your web server
+5. Upload the contents of the `dist/` directory to your web server

+## Environment Variables

+**Optional - for site URL:**
+- `SITE_URL` - Base URL for your site (defaults to https://adair.tech)

+All other environment variables are documented in their respective integration sections below.

 ## Content Format